Armand de Kersaint

 Vice-Admiral Armand-Guy-Simon de Coetnempren, comte de Kersaint (29 July 1742 – 4 December 1793) was a French Navy officer and politician who served in the American Revolutionary War.
-During the French Revolution, he aligned himself with the Girondins and executed by guillotine during the Reign of Terror.
+During the French Revolution, he aligned himself with the Girondins and was executed by guillotine during the Reign of Terror.

 Early life and military career

 Born in Paris, Kersaint came from a noble family; his father, Guy François de Coetnempren, comte de Kersaint, was a distinguished naval officer.
 Kersaint's brothers, Guy-Pierre (1747–1822) and Joseph Coëtnempren de Kersaint (1746–1797), also served in the French Navy and took part in the American Revolutionary War.

 Armand de Kersaint joined the French Navy as a Garde-Marine on 5 September 1755.
 In 1757, while serving on his father's ship, he was promoted to Ensign for his bravery in action.
 He was promoted to Lieutenant on 1 February 1770, and to Captain on 13 March 1779.